abbasabdallah13/mariage/README.md

 - `Questions are depending on the Guests.`

-  All guests will have differente questions (path), all informations for the guests are stored in DataBase.<br>
+  All guests will have different questions (path).<br>
+  All information for guests is stored in DataBase.<br>
-  So the front need to dynamically set guests path. <br>
+  So front needs to be dynamically set according to the path of guests. <br>
-  Take a look at the DB to understand a bit more.
+  Take a look at the DB to understand more.

   <img height="300" alt="Capture d’écran 2022-11-06 à 21 53 39" src="https://user-images.githubusercontent.com/104718280/200194691-d01dc231-bdc4-48f8-a402-afb85a62b782.png">